grammyjs/website/site/docs/hosting/deno-deploy.md

 > All you need for following this method to deploy your grammY bot, is a public URL to your `mod.ts` file.

 1. Create a new project on Deno Deploy.
-2. Click "Deploy URL".
+2. Click “Deploy URL”.
-3. Input the public URL to your `mod.ts` file, and click "Deploy".
+3. Input the public URL to your `mod.ts` file, and click “Deploy”.